Troutnut.com Fly Fishing for Trout Home

 Pictures Below

-This genus is widespread across the country, but it is only really important to anglers in the West.
+This genus is widespread across the country, but it is only of major importance to anglers in the West.

-The East/Midwest species are Rhithrogena jejuna, Rhithrogena manifesta, and Rhithrogena impersonata, which is arguably the most important of these unimportant species.
+The East/Midwest species are Rhithrogena jejuna, Rhithrogena manifesta, and Rhithrogena impersonata, which is arguably the most important of a minor group.
 All of them are widespread and none of them are abundant except in rare locations, mostly in Michigan and Wisconsin.

 Hatching Behavior

-All of Rhithrogena emerge underwater.
-Most do so on the stream bottom and float all the way to the surface a duns, but those emerging from slow water will rise most of the way as nymphs before struggling free of their shucks (
+Most evidence points to Rhithrogena species emerging underwater.
+They usually do so on the stream bottom and float all the way to the surface as duns, but those emerging from slow water will rise most of the way as nymphs before struggling free of their shucks (

 Here's an underwater view of the pupal shucks of several already-emerged Brachycentrus numerosus caddisflies.